 The Finals Arc: (Chapter 23-28, Interlude 9) Oarai goes into the decisive battle, with many of its members having a goal to accomplish or something to prove.
 But even if they do succeed, what will the future hold...?

-A prequel, titled Necessary to Win: Paths Toward Victory is in the works.
+A prequel, titled Necessary to Win: Paths Toward Victory is in progress, and can be found here.

 Each of the teams get one in Chapter 2, indicating why they're doing tankery and the search for their tank.